 These molecules are known to interact with the naturally occurring phytocannabinoids we discussed above.
 Ingesting these chemicals together creates synergistic therapeutic effects that would not exist independently.
 This synergy is referred to as the cannabis entourage effect.

 When talk of the compounds in cannabis arrises, an often overlooked component is rarely discussed: flavonoids.
 Though often passed by, these compounds account for up to 10% of the known chemical compounds in the cannabis plant.
 Unlike cannabinoids, yet similar to terpenes, the majority of these compounds are not unique to cannabis.
 Flavonoids are found throughout nature in flowers, fruits, and vegetables.
 There is a select group called cannaflavins however that are unique to cannabis.

 The role of flavonoids throughout nature is to provide color pigmentation to plants.
 In flowering plants, flavonoids provide this pigment in order to attract pollinators like bees.
 Plants that carry bright, non-green coloring often carry these markings due in part to these chemical compounds.

 Similar to terpenes, flavonoids give cannabis its character.
 Though research is currently sparse, studies point to flavonoids being pharmacologically active.
 These compounds may play a role in the entourage effect as well.

-Here at Big Sky Botanicals, we produce a line of broad-spectrum products which are rich in cannabis compounds - including cannabinoids and terpenes.
+Here at Big Sky Botanicals, we produce a line of broad-spectrum products that are rich in cannabis compounds - including cannabinoids and terpenes.
 Beginning with Colorado-grown hemp, we extract CBD-rich oils from flowering female plants.
 Using special a special chromatography process, we strip the extract of just the psychoactive cannabinoid THC, leaving the remaining chemical profile intact.